 Branstool Orchards, 5895 Johnstown Utica Rd, Utica, Ohio, OH 43080 (740) 892-3989

 37 varieties of apples, 26 varieties of peaches, 3 varieties of pears, and pumpkins.
 Wagons are provided and tasting is encouraged!
 Pumpkin patch is a good walk away from the market, so make sure you grab a wagon.
 This is one of my favorite orchards to visit, and it’s never overcrowded due to the size.
 The grounds are beautiful, so enjoy the scenery while you’re there.
 The’ve added a huge playground for the kids to enjoy with slides, hay mountain, corn bin, climbing, swings, and more!

 deMonye’s Greenhouse, 2500 Airport Drive, Columbus, Ohio 43219, (614) 252-6046

-- Haunted Greenhouse, October 1 – Oct 31.
+- Haunted Greenhouse, September 28 – Oct 31.
 Bring your little ghost and goblins to our haunted greenhouse.
 Kid friendly haunted maze (up to 12 years old) is fall fun for the whole family.
-Cost $8.00 per child, $2 per adult.
+Cost $8.95 per child, $2 per adult.
 Each child gets a small pumpkin, juice, popcorn, treat bag.
 Family games, bounce house, straw maze, haunted house, small farm animals, and a corn box play area included.

 Dupler’s Pumpkin Land, 5766 Jacksontown Rd, Newark, OH 43056, (740) 323-2514 – This isn’t located at the farm, but it’s great!
 They sell a variety of pumpkins, squash, Indian corn, straw bales, mums for fall decorating.
 Farm activities include giant slides, straw maze, haunted room and goats and bunnies to visit (animals by late September).

 - Fall fun opens on Friday, September 20; Weekday hours are 12:00 to 7:00, weekend hours 10:00 to 7:00 pending weather (check Facebook page if unsure).
 Free admission and parking. $1 hand stamp available for access to straw maze, giant slide and haunted room.